PlaySafe/impresario/readme.md

 <zip>
 <COUNTRY>
 ```
-From the belgium format above, there are 3 lines and upper case for country name.
+From the belgium format above, there are 3 lines and upper case the country name.
 There are neither new lines if no data above, nor spaces if no data in front.
 We need to replace the street name with abbreviations if street is longer than 50 characters.